 A couple of years ago I was studying puppetry in France for five weeks.
 I was very broke so I didn’t eat out (I know tragic).
 My apartment only had a toaster oven and I mostly ate tiny gratins that I made from the ridiculously good local creme and vegetables.
 When I do not have access to superior local creme I prefer milk or bechamel sauce.
 I love that a gratin, along with a salad or simple cooked green vegetable, is a complete and satisfying meal.

 Celeriac is also known as celery root and it is very, very ugly.
 I strongly encourage you to try it, despite it’s troll like appearance.
 It has a lovely mild celery flavour and a nice texture.
 This gratin will leave you with some leftover milk that has been thickened by the potato and flavoured by the leek, fennel and celeriac.
 It is delicious!
 Save it to make broccoli soup or savory corn pudding!

-- 4 garlic clove (one crushed and three thinly sliced)
+- 4 garlic clove (one crushed and three thinly sliced)butter for the pan

 - 1 fennel bulb sliced very thin (greens reserved for another use)

 - 1 celeriac knob (trim the ugly outer knarls off and and discard.
 Slice the heart very thin)

 - Russet potatoes peeled and sliced very thin (enough to make 3 lbs total fennel, celeriac and potato)

 - a few sprigs of fresh thyme or a few pinches of dry